The FLQ Crisis

 James Cross was found in December and negotiations for his release were successful.
 Laporte was killed by the FLQ on Oct.17; his murderers, Paul Rose and Francis Simard received a life sentence for their deed.

 Main photo: The FLQ Crisis: Soldiers in the streets n.d.
-(Copyright: Copyright assigned to Library and Archives Canada by copyright owner Frank Prazak).
+(Copyright: Assigned to LAC by copyright owner Frank Prazak).